timescale/docs/promscale/query/query-traces.md

 ```

-Here we are limiting our scope to spans within last 30 minutes that have a span tag `pwlen` with exact value `25`.
+Here we are limiting our scope to spans within last 30 minutes that have a tag `pwlen` with exact value `25`.
 We can specify as many of these as we want combining them with logical operations:

 ```SQL
 select *